 There is no standard dosage of DHEA.
 Some studies have used capsules dosed between 25 and 200 milligrams a day, or sometimes even higher, but it depends on the medical conditions being treated.
 Ask your doctor for advice.

 There are no food sources of DHEA.
 The body manufactures DHEA naturally in the adrenal glands.

 What are the risks of taking DHEA?

 - Side effects.
 Most side effects are mild, like headache, fatigue, insomnia, and congestion.
 Because DHEA affects hormone levels, it can cause other symptoms.
-Women may have abnormal periods or mood changes.
+Women may have abnormal periods, acne, or mood changes.
 They might also take on masculine characteristics, such as facial hair or a deeper voice.
 Men might develop more breast tissue, high blood pressure, and other problems.

 - Risks.
 Using high doses of DHEA may not be safe.
 People who have heart problems, liver disease, diabetes, high cholesterol, thyroid problems, polycystic ovary syndrome, and a history of clotting problems should not use DHEA.
 DHEA may increase the risk of some cancers that are affected by hormones, like cancers of the breast, ovaries, and prostate.

 - Interactions.
 If you take any medications regularly, talk to your doctor before you start using DHEA supplements.
 They could interact with blood thinners, anticonvulsants, hormone therapy, and drugs for diabetes and heart or liver problems.

 Because DHEA is a powerful hormone, it is not recommended for children or for women who are pregnant or breastfeeding.